palmdaldaniel/TMDB/README.md

 - Mobile-first
 - Display related movies for a specific movie
 - Display cast for a specific movie
-- Display movies for a specific actor and so on
+- Display movies for a specific actor
+- etc ...

 ### Requirements:
 - Custom hooks